Loading Events

 Panelist

-co-writer and original performer in the Tony Award-winning Def Poetry Jam on Broadway, American Book award winner, author of the poetry book Crossfire and the memoir, The Other Side of Paradise, is also a champion for LGBTQ+ rights.
+Co-writer and original performer in the Tony award-winning Def Poetry Jam on Broadway, American book award winner, author of the poetry book Crossfire and the memoir, The Other Side of Paradise, is also a champion for LGBTQ+ rights.

 Sheldon Scott